CBC Music: Distribution

 The network is not as widely available across Canada as Radio One.
-While Radio One is available in most communities across Canada regardless of size, CBC Music for the most part is available only in larger cities.
+While Radio One is available in most communities across Canada regardless of size and primary language, CBC Music for the most part is available only in larger cities.
 Only 14 transmitters across Canada are licensed as originating stations within the network, compared to over 30 for Radio One, although some additional cities are also served by rebroadcasters of one of the originating stations.
 The service is provided in some form to virtually all of Canada's major cities and all provincial capitals.
 CBC Music also has a more consistent national schedule than Radio One; currently the originating stations produce only limited regional programming, such as weather updates.
 In the past these stations would also air local news summaries or a daily calendar of local arts and culture events; this was dropped in 2007.
 CBH-FM in Halifax produces an additional regional music program for the Atlantic Canada region, due to a scheduling hole caused by the time zone difference.

 In some smaller communities, especially in rural northern British Columbia, community groups have been licensed to rebroadcast a CBC Music station on a local low-power radio transmitter.
 These transmitters are owned by the community group rather than the network; the station so not have any original programming at all.

 On satellite, the network's programming can also be heard on Bell Satellite TV and Shaw Direct.
 Unlike Radio One and Radio 3, CBC Music is not carried by SiriusXM Satellite Radio; the CRTC requires that a "Canadian" channel (for the purposes of Sirius Canada, which carried CBC programming prior to its merger with XM Radio Canada) must carry 85% Canadian musical content, a requirement that has not been imposed on (or met by) the terrestrial network.
 Even so, a handful of programs that did meet this criterion, such as Deep Roots, have aired on Radio One's Sirius XM feed (channel 169); for a period in the mid-2010s, CBC Music also programmed a separate service for SiriusXM, CBC Music Sonica, which was devoted exclusively to Canadian music.
 This channel was later discontinued.

 CBC Music is also available via the internet in webradio and podcast form.
 Between October 2013 and September 2016, access to the network's domestic internet streams was blocked for listeners outside Canada.
 The CBC stated that they were not allowed to broadcast advertising outside of Canada.
 Two ad-free streams – Eastern International and Pacific International – were made available for international users.
 On these streams, commercials were replaced with CBC promos and other filler content.
 After the CRTC ordered the CBC to stop broadcasting ads on the network in 2016, international users have regained access to all five domestic streams.